Paranoid Park (film): Critical reception

 Review aggregator website Rotten Tomatoes reported that 76% of 123 collected reviews for the film were positive, with an average score of 7/10.
 The site's consensus states "Director Gus Van Sant once again superbly captures the ins and outs of teenage life in Paranoid Park, a quietly devastating portrait of a young man living with guilt and anxiety."
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film received an average score of 83 based on 27 reviews, indicating "universal acclaim".
+At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the film received an average score of 84 based on 27 reviews, indicating "universal acclaim".

 Manohla Dargis of The New York Times described Paranoid Park as "a haunting, voluptuously beautiful portrait of a teenage boy" and as "a modestly scaled triumph without a false or wasted moment".
 She praised Van Sant's direction, the cinematography and the overall realism of the film.
 The Los Angeles Times Carina Chocano summarized the film as "a gorgeously stark, mesmerizingly elliptical story".
 She commended in particular the "dreamy camera work" and the "charged, simple direction".
 J. Hoberman wrote for The Village Voice that "Few directors have revisited their earliest concerns with such vigor [as Van Sant]."
 He concluded his review saying, "Paranoid Park is wonderfully lucid: It makes confusion something tangible and heartbreak the most natural thing in life."
 Todd McCarthy of Variety magazine wrote that "Through immaculate use of picture, sound and time, the director adds another panel to his series of pictures about disaffected, disconnected youth."
 He praised the "lovely" cinematography and the credibility of the female characters, though he felt that the soundtrack was sometimes distracting.
 Writing for New York magazine, David Edelstein opined that the film was "a supernaturally perfect fusion of Van Sant's current conceptual-art-project head-trip aesthetic and Blake Nelson's finely tuned first-person 'young adult' novel".
 He felt that Paranoid Park was different from Van Sant's previous "experimental" films in that "it works", though he criticized Nevins's "clinically inexpressive" acting.
 Rolling Stones Peter Travers awarded the film 3.5 out of 4 stars and commented that the combination of the soundtrack with the "visual miracles" of the cinematography, "a defiant slap at slick Hollywood formula, is mesmerizing".
 In a review for The Hollywood Reporter, Kirk Honeycutt named the film "one of [Van Sant's] best movies yet".